Cool as a Cucumber Soup

 - One recipe Vegan Sour Cream, one 8-ounce container vegan sour cream,

-or 12 ounces plain coconut yogurt, or 1 cup well-stirred coconut milk
+12 ounces coconut yogurt, or 1 cup well-stirred light coconut milk

 - 1/2 cup finely chopped mixed fresh herbs